cstroe/fitnesse-launcher-maven-plugin/trunk/fitnesse-launcher-webapp-example/README.txt

           and then boot FitNesse to run the configured test suite.
 Run in this way, fitnesse-launcher-maven-plugin will create both JUnit style XML reports and HTML reports.
           By default they can be found in target/fitnesse/results and target/fitnesse/reports respectively.

-A final note:
-The fitnesse-launcher-maven-plugin itself currently contains com.xebia.incubator:xebium as a dependency.
-This is a project specific dependency which should be contained in a nested <dependencies> section of the end-use configuration of the plugin.
-This is also a future intention.